LAB02-Research/DeepL-Translator/README.md

 - Auto launch on Windows login
 - Allow only single instance
-- Send weekly usage logs
+- Send weekly usage logs to specified mailbox
 - Domain info popup
 - UI stays locked after 'translation failed'
 - Press 'esc' in main window to hide
-- Hide money cost on free
+- Hide money cost on free subscription
 - Show warning when limit passed
 - Show warning when limit will be passed by translation
 - Fix icon on dark backgrounds
+- Change 'account' to 'subscription'

 ----